-Happy Holidays from Output to you and yours!
-This year was rough to say the least, but we thought we would take some time to celebrate the small moments in life that helped us get through a tough time like this.
-Here are three good things our Output family experienced in 2020.
+Happy holidays from Output to you and yours!
+This year was rough to say the least, but we thought we would take some time for the tiny moments in life that helped us get through a tough time like this.
+Here are stories from our Output family, celebrating three good things that happened in 2020.

 - My wife and I had a healthy, happy boy.
-Due to COVID, I’ve also spent a tone more time with him than I would have normally.
+Due to COVID, I’ve also spent a ton more time with him than I would have normally.

-- We’ve come to know our neighbors really well, and develop a community that I didn’t think happened anymore, especially in Southern California.
+- We’ve come to know our neighbors really well and developed a community that I didn’t think happened anymore, especially in Southern California.

 - Output raised over $50,000 for Black Girls Code in one single day.

 - I was truly moved to tears to see all of my colleagues outside my house on my birthday.
-It was so nice to see all those masked faces I hadn’t in so long.
+It was so nice to see all those masked faces I missed for so long.
 It makes me really happy to work with great people who show up for one another.

 - I got to spend so much more time with my son, Fawkes, this year than last.
 Turns out, he’s a fun dude!

 Jay: product manager

 - I was able to spend the most consistent quality time with my wife since we’ve been married.

 - I finished an album I’ve been chipping away at for a while.